Bolbot/trash/README.md

 Steps from old and working C version to new C++ version that is alas still rejected by their test scripts:

-1. Same C version, only using newer version of compiler (now)
+1. Same C version, only using newer version of compiler
+2. Same C version, but compiled with C++ compiler